naddison36/tx2uml/examples/README.md

 export ARCHIVE_NODE_URL=https://yournode/apikey
 ```

-Alternatively, the `url` option can be used to set the url of your archive node. eg
+Alternatively, the `-u, --url <url>` option can be used to set the url of your archive node. eg

 ```
 tx2uml 0xe5e35ee13bb6326df4da89f17504a81923299d4986de06a019ca7856cbe76bca --url https://yournode/apikey
 ```

-The `--verbose` or `-v` option will show the debug statements while `tx2uml` is running.
+The `-v, --verbose` option will show the debug statements while `tx2uml` is running.

 ## Uniswap V2 Swap